Despite protests, Marcos is buried at heroes' cemetery

-Ferdinand Marcos was being buried at a heroes' cemetery Friday in a secrecy-shrouded ceremony, police officials said, despite growing opposition after the Supreme Court ruled that one of Asia's most infamous tyrants can be entombed in the cemetery.

-Police Chief Superintendent Oscar Albayalde said authorities earlier finalized the burial plans with the Marcos family Thursday, adding the former president's remains were flown by helicopter from his northern Ilocos Norte hometown for burial in the military-run cemetery in Manila.

-Albayalde, who was helping oversee security for the burial, told The Associated Press by cellphone that the dictator's widow, Imelda, and her children were attending the simple ceremony, which he described as "really like just a family affair."

-"There will be no state funeral.
-It will be very simple," Albayalde said, adding the remains were taken to his tomb as a 21-gun salute rang out by military honor troops.

-Still, the highly secretive funeral plan shocked many pro-democracy advocates and human rights victims who planned several protests nationwide Friday to oppose the burial at the cemetery, where former presidents, soldiers and national artists have been interred, unaware that funeral plans for the dictator were already underway.

-Leftwing activist Bonifacio Ilagan, who was tortured and detained during Marcos' time in power, protested the stealthy funeral plans and said Marcos was being buried "like a thief in the night."

-"It's very much like when he declared martial law in 1972," Ilagan told The AP.
+"It's very much like when he declared martial law in 1972," Ilagan told The Associated Press.
 "This is so Marcos style.
 I want to rush to the cemetery to protest this.
-I feel so enraged, I feel so agitated."
+I feel so enraged."

+Imee Marcos, however, thanked the many Filipinos who "were with us in hoping and praying for nearly three decades to see this day."

+Military spokesman Brig.
+Gen. Restituto Padilla said authorities had finalized the burial plans with the Marcos family and that his remains was flown by an air force helicopter from his northern Ilocos Norte hometown for burial in the military-run cemetery in Manila.

+The dictator's widow, Imelda, who was clad in black, and her children attended the simple ceremony, along with dozens of relatives and friends.

+After landing at an air base, Marcos's remains were brought by a black limousine to the cemetery, where his flag-draped wooden coffin was put on a horse-drawn carrier and later carried by military pallbearers to the gravesite, military spokesman Brig.
+Gen. Restituto Padilla said.

+"We rendered the simplest of honors befitting the former president in compliance to the desire of the family," Padilla said.

+Asked why the burial was kept from the public, Padilla said it was the Marcos family's desire "to keep it private."

+Still, the highly secretive funeral shocked many pro-democracy advocates and human rights victims who had planned several protests nationwide Friday to oppose the burial at the cemetery, where former presidents, soldiers and national artists have been interred, unaware that funeral plans were already underway.

 The powerful family has repeatedly denied any wrongdoing and Imelda Marcos and two of her children eventually ran for public office and won stunning political comebacks.
 One son, Ferdinand "Bongbong" Marcos Jr., ran for vice president earlier this year and won more than 14 million votes, but lost by a slim margin.